reportportal/docs/docs/analysis/MLSuggestions.md

 # ML Suggestions

 ML suggestions functionality is based on previously analyzed results (either manually or via Auto-analysis feature) using Machine Learning.
-The functionality is provided by the Analyzer service in combination with ElasticSearch.
+The functionality is provided by the Analyzer service in combination with OpenSearch.

 This analysis hints what are the most similar analyzed items to the current test item.
 You can interact with this functionality in several ways:
 * Choose one of the suggested items if you see that the reason for the current test item is similar to the suggested one.
 When you choose the item and apply changes to the current item, the following test item characteristics will be copied from the chosen test item: